MeetYourCreator/MeetYourCreator/README.md

 - :computer: I’m currently developing projects in React, and designing apps with JavaScript and NodeJS.

-- Favorite book of 2020: Dave Ceddia's [Pure React](https://purereact.com/)
+- :book My favorite book of 2020 is hands down Dave Ceddia's [Pure React](https://purereact.com/)

+- You can find out more about me on my [website](https://www.meetyourcreator.com/) or [LinkedIn](https://www.linkedin.com/in/ramizackaryshamir/)

+- You can contact me at ramizackshamir@icloud.com

 ### Languages and Tools